-I guess it’s safe to say I’m somewhat above average interested in music, and in turn also the excessive but obligatory constructing of various lists.
-This particular one of the “Desert Island Five” variety consist of not necessarily my “five favourite albums ever”, but the five ones I’d be happily content being stuck with for the rest of eternity.
+I guess it’s safe to say I’m REALLY interested in music, and in turn also the excessive but obligatory constructing of various lists.
+This particular one of the “Desert Island Five” variety consists of not necessarily my “five favourite albums ever”, but the five ones I’d be happily content being stuck with for the rest of eternity.
 If I had brought some food as well, that is.
 Oh, and here’s the entire list:

 Radiohead – OK Computer

 Probably the one album that has meant the most to me.
 I might not listen to it as much as I once used to, but still, it has shaped me and my musical taste into what it is today.
 A line could probably be drawn between everything I now listen to and OK Computer, and in most cases that line would be entirely direct and concisely short.
 But not only has it shaped my musical taste, without it even I would’ve ended up completely different, someone else somewhere else.

 Godspeed You!
 Black Emperor – Lift Your Skinny Fists Like Antennas to Heaven

 Hope.
 This album is entirely about hope.
 It’s about seeing glimmers of absolute beauty in even the bleakest of moments.
 Often classified as a chamber rock soundtrack to the apocolypse, this album also provides a monumental and glorious backdrop to everyday occasions of seemingly mundane capacity.
 It infuses nostalgia into the present, makes you long for an unlikely future, makes you remember events you’ve never experienced.
 And it gives you hope.
 With this album loudly playing, the stars high above that desert island would shine even brighter.